Wisdurm/Runtime/README.md

 ## The Future

 The standard library will almost definitely be expanded over time, to support basic stuff like io.
+I also want to comment to code more thouroughly to make it easier to understand.
 Even though this language is just a funny exersize, I still want this to be technically capable of complex things, even if no one might necessarily want to bother with such.

 ## Building